 - 3.25 cumulative GPA is required for admission into the MSOT program.

 - Complete (grade of B or better) a set of prerequisite courses (Life Science, Physiology, Developmental Psychology, Abnormal Psychology, Psychological Statistics, and a Social Science Elective) prior to admission to the occupational therapy program.

 - Complete a minimum of thirty hours of OT-related experience or observation.
 It is strongly recommended, but not required, that a portion of the hours include observation with an OT.

 - Complete the GRE within the last five years.
-Scores of 145+ quantitative, 150+ verbal, and 4.0+ analytic writing are recommended.
+Current scores are available on the Washington University adminission site.
 However, GRE scores are one of many factors considered in the admissions process.

-- Demonstrate excellent writing skills in the application essay.
+- Demonstrate an understanding of OT and exhibit excellent writing skills in the application essay.

 - Participate and evidence leadership in extracurricular activities.

 - International students: TOEFL and TWE taken no more than one year prior to application.